Melmouth/api_project/README.md

 # API Project

-This project is an API developed in Python, designed to provide predictions using a machine learning model (XGBoost).
+This project is an API developed in Python, designed to provide price predictions for cars using a machine learning model (XGBoost) trained on a dataset provided by Kaggle user (sidharth178/car-prices-dataset).
 The API loads a pre-trained model, processes input data, and returns prediction results.
-The project also includes specific processing functions organized in the `model_functions` folder and offers a streaming mode launch via `stream_launch.py`.
+The project includes both a wrapped version deployed at the following url : <https://api-project-d7ao.onrender.com/predict>

 ## Table of Contents